Power Outage Season Is Coming! But do I REALLY need a generator?

 Well, that was fast!
 It is already September!!
-Kids have gone back to school, fall flowers are beginning to bloom.
-The temps, while still warm, are beginning to get just a tad cooler each day.
+Our kids have gone back to school and the fall flowers are beginning to bloom.
+The temps, while still warm are beginning to get just a tad cooler each day.
 If you have lived in the Pacific Northwest for any amount of time you know what this means… its time to start layering your clothes.

 Scenes such as the fallen tree in the photo above are all too common on the Peninsula during the Fall & Winter months.
-Living in “The Evergreen State” definitely has its perks, but the light ocean breeze that keeps us “just cool enough” in the Summer, turns to windstorms pushing over hundred year old trees almost overnight.
-How does the old philosophical question go?
+Living in “The Evergreen State” definitely has its perks, but the light ocean breeze that keeps us “just cool enough” in the Summer, turns to windstorms pushing over hundred-year-old trees almost overnight.
+How does that old philosophical question go?

 “If a tree falls in the PNW and doesn’t hit a power line, did it even fall?”

 Yes, I am fairly certain that is how I read it in my philosophy book.